Single letter, number, symbol, or any emoji

 Can I use an emoji as a favicon?

 Yes.
 Select Emoji mode, type or paste any emoji, and it will be rendered at all required favicon sizes.
-You can download the result as a PNG set or favicon.ico.
+You can download the result as a PNG set and favicon.ico.
+Emoji favicons are a quick, zero-design way to make a site feel branded.

-How do I add a favicon to my website?
+How do I add a favicon in Next.js?

 Are my images uploaded anywhere?